ECCC-ASTD-MRD/MIDAS-src/docs/codingStandards.md

   Fortran statement.
 - To improve readability, write your code using the lower case for all Fortran keywords and intrinsic functions/subroutines.
-The rest of the code is written in either lowercase with underscores or, preferably using "camelCase" (e.g. `variableNameList` or `gsv_getField`).
-When naming any public entity (variable, subroutine, or function) in a module it must begin with the module prefix: e.g.
-  `gsv_getField`, where "`gsv`" is the prefix associated with the module `gridStateVector_mod`.
+The rest of the code should be written using "camelCase" with no underscores, except between a module prefix and a variable name
+  (e.g. `variableNameList` or `gsv_getField`).
+When naming any public entity (variable, subroutine, or function) in a module it must begin with the module prefix: e.g. `gsv_getField`, where "`gsv`" is the prefix associated with the module `gridStateVector_mod`.
 - Function or subroutine arguments should be declared separately from, and before, local variables, separated by a blank line.

+### Programs and modules naming convention
+- As for variables, "camelCase" (https://en.wikipedia.org/wiki/Camel_case)
+  should be used for all filenames.
+For modules, an underscore should appear only between the module name and the suffix "`mod`.
+Threfore, a module filename should end with "`_mod.f90`".

 ### Commenting: